 Call 415-636-7696 to book an appointment

-Dr. Priscilla Park, DPT, is a physical therapist and dance medicine specialist, who brings into her practice a wealth of knowledge and 25 years of experience as a physical therapist.
+Dr. Priscilla Park, DPT, is a physical therapist and naturopath, who brings into her practice a wealth of knowledge with over 25 years of experience as a physical therapist and a passion for healing injuries and illnesses naturally.
 She is a founding member of the ODC's Healthy Dancer's Clinic, since its inception in 1999.
 She was the Director for University of California Irvine's Dance Medicine clinic between 1997-1999.
 She volunteers onsite for ODC/Dance Company and Garrett + Moultin Production performances, and has worked on Broadway shows in NYC, such as Lion King, 42nd Street, Aida, Hairspray, and more.

 As a dancer and yoga practitioner most of her life, she has a keen eye for even the most subtle movement compensations or malalignment that can contribute to pain and injury and/or lead to re-current injuries.
 She is an expert in movement and biomechanical analysis, and can help identify your movement pattern faults, complex biomechanical problems, and muscle imbalances that are keeping you in pain and preventing you from reaching your fitness goals.
 Dr. Park will develop a personalized treatment plan that will address the root cause of your injury, body mechanics faults, strength and flexibility imbalances, and train proper muscle recruitment and coordination to ensure proper neuromuscular function.
 Not only will Dr. Priscilla help you recover from your injuries, but you will learn how to activate and strengthen your weak muscles that keep your injury at bay.
 Furthermore, she will teach you how to move with ease and with good body mechanics to prevent further injuries.